LennartKeller/trf_training_tut/text/HuggingFaceTrainer.md

 The implementation of the `.compute_loss` method is straightforward.
 It receives the model and the input data as inputs.
 This way, all data of the current batch is available, which is especially helpful in cases like ours where we need to check the input to compute the loss.
-In addition, to our custom loss function, we also add another attribute to the `Trainer`, which holdS the id of the target sentence token.
+In addition, to our custom loss function, we also add another attribute to the `Trainer`, which holds the id of the target sentence token.
 We leave the rest of the `Trainer` untouched.

 __Metrics__